ON THIS PAGE: You will learn about the different treatments doctors use for women with vulvar cancer. Use the menu to see other pages.

 Treatment overview for VIN

-As explained in the Overview, VIN is a pre-cancerous condition.
+As explained in the Introduction, VIN is a precancerous condition.
 VIN is usually treated by simple surgical removal of the disease.
-The treatment plan may include laser surgery, photodynamic therapy, and/or medication(s) applied to the vulva area.
-Depending on the extent of VIN, sometimes surgical removal of the vulva is recommended.
+The treatment plan may also include laser surgery and/or medication(s) applied to the vulva area.
+If the VIN is extensive, a partial (not radical) and superficial (only the removal of the skin without removing the fatty tissues beneath the skin) surgical removal of the vulva may be recommended.
 See below for more information on each of these treatment options.

 Treatment overview for vulvar cancer

-Women with vulvar cancer may have concerns about if and how these treatments may affect their sexual function and fertility (ability to have children), and these topics should be discussed with the health care team before treatment begins.
+Women with vulvar cancer may have concerns about if and how these treatments may affect their sexual function and fertility (ability to have children).
+These topics are important and should be discussed with the health care team before treatment begins.

-- Laser surgery.
-Laser surgery is the use of a focused beam of light that burns the cancer off the skin.
-It can be used to treat precancerous conditions, but cannot be used to treat an invasive tumor.
+Laser surgery is the use of a focused beam of light that vaporizes a premalignant skin lesion.
+It cannot be used to treat an invasive tumor.

 Coping with vulvar surgery

-Many women experience a range of feelings after vulvar surgery, such as loss, sadness, or anxiety.
+Many women experience a range of emotions after vulvar surgery, such as loss, sadness, or anxiety.
 Some women may feel that they have lost their identity as women.
 Others have questions about whether sexual intercourse can continue after surgery.
+Women may also worry about how the surgery will affect their relationships with their partners.

-Before surgery, it is important to talk with the surgeon about the procedure, the possible side effects, and when sexual intercourse can resume.
-Women should talk with their doctors about finding additional information or support in coping with this surgery.
+Before surgery, it is important to talk with the surgeon about the procedure, the possible side effects, and when sexual intercourse can begin again.
+Women should talk with their doctors about finding additional information or support in coping with this type of surgery.
 Learn more about sexual health and cancer treatment in women.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 Radiation therapy may be used before surgery to shrink the size of the tumor or after surgery to destroy any remaining cancer cells.

 The most common type of radiation treatment is called external-bean radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Learn more about the basics of radiation therapy.

 For more information about radiation therapy for gynecologic cancer, see the American Society for Therapeutic Radiology and Oncology's pamphlet, Radiation Therapy for Gynecologic Cancers.